Quintessence Plastic Surgery is proud to serve Austin, West Lake Hills, Davenport, Rob Roy, Steiner Ranch, Northwest Hills, and surrounding areas.

 • Used to be obese and has lost a substantial amount of weight but has leftover stubborn fat deposits and loose abdominal skin

-• Has realistic expectations
+• Has realistic expectations in terms of results

 • Is bothered by their abdomen’s loose and saggy skin